samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 ![Example](/images/the-essence-of-animation-nodes-the-system/execution.gif  "Example")

-First, you may have noticed that some number changing very rapidly, and this is the **Execution Time** which is basically the time that AN took to convert and run the node tree and it is usually measured in milliseconds.
+First, you may have noticed that some numbers are changing very rapidly, and this is the **Execution Time** which is basically the time that AN took to convert and run the node tree and it is usually measured in milliseconds.

 ## Execution methods:

-By default, Auto execution is enabled, which does what it says, it automatically execute the node tree based on a specific rules you specifies. and those rules are specified in the panel which include:
+By default, Auto execution is enabled, which does what it says, it automatically executes the node tree based on a specific rules you specify. and those rules are specified in the panel which include:

 ### Always:

-It is enabled by default and it constantly and successively run the node tree in spite of the context and space you are in or using.
+It is enabled by default and it constantly and successively runs the node tree in spite of the context and space you are in or using.

-This option is accompanied by a property called **Min Time Difference** which is the slider you see in the panel, which basically run the node tree every t second where t is that property.
+This option is accompanied by a property called **Min Time Difference** which is the slider you see in the panel, which basically runs the node tree every t second where t is that property.

-This option consume the CPU and thus it slow down every other process that is taking place, and you might notice blender lagging because of this.
+This option consumes the CPU and thus it slow down every other process that is taking place, and you might notice blender lagging because of this.

 It doesn't really make sense to keep running the node tree even if you aren't changing anything in it.
 So you really shouldn't be using that node except for some limited situations which is the situation where all other options fails to do the job that it is required to do, and we will give an example for that at the end.